gorhill/uBlock/README.md

 <sup>The above screenshots were taken after visiting many [reference benchmark](https://github.com/gorhill/httpswitchboard/wiki/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites)
 links plus a bit of random browsing.
 All blockers were active at the same time, thus they had to deal with exactly the same workload.
-Before the screenshot was taken, I left the browser idle for many minutes so as to let the browser's garbage collector kicks in.</sup>
+Before the screenshots were taken, I left the browser idle for many minutes so as to let the browser's garbage collector kicks in.
+Also, after a while idling, it's good to open the dev console for each extension and force a garbage collection cycle by clicking a couple of times the trashcan icon in the _Timeline_ tab (this caused a ~20MB drop for µBlock and Adguard in Opera) as garbage collectors sometimes works in a very lazy way, so I did this for each extension.</sup>

 #### Dispelling a few myths flying around